webmeshproj/webmeshproj.github.io/content/usage/getting-started.md

 weight: -15
 ---

-This page tells you how to get started with the Geekdoc theme, including installation and basic configuration.
+This page tells you how to get started with the Webmesh project.

 {{< toc >}}